Mustafaibra/bash_script/README.md

 # bash_script

-This scrip is used to install
+This script is used to install

-  1- 1 nigix machine that used as reverse proxy between 2 apache servers
+  1- one nigix machine that used as reverse proxy between 2 apache servers

-  2- 2 apache machines that hosts your web that nginx loadbalance between them
+  2- two apache machines that hosts your web that nginx loadbalance between them